Cascadia Wild

 • Forest Maps

-• Hammer, for moving bait box during your camera check
+• Hammer (some sites), for moving hair snaggers during your camera check

-Not sure what personal gear to bring?
-See our packing list for some recommendations!
+Not sure what personal gear you need?
+See our packing list for some recommendations.

 Picture